Skin Deep (1989 film): Production

 A glaring production issue is visible in the final film.
 John Ritter is bearded throughout the movie and for the majority of the film he has an actual beard.
 There were clearly some random scenes that were re-shot after he shaved his beard and in those scenes he's sporting a clearly artificial beard that does not match his actual beard very closely.

 Reception

 Critical reception

 The film received mixed to negative reviews.
-The film earned a 32% "Rotten" rating on Rotten Tomatoes, based on 28 critics, with an average rating of 5.10/10.
+The film earned a 36% "Rotten" rating on Rotten Tomatoes, based on 28 critics.
+The consensus summarizes: "John Ritter's charm goes a long way, but aside from a few funny moments, Skin Deep sees writer-director Blake Edwards recycling his own material."
 On Metacritic, the film has a weighted average score of 43 out of 100 based on 12 critics, indicating "mixed or average reviews".

 However, many critics praised John Ritter's performance in the film.
 One of the few positive reviews was by Roger Ebert, who wrote, "The daring thing Edwards does in Skin Deep is to try to combine two entirely different tones within the same film.
 This is a smart, sensitive film that knows a lot about human nature."